-2 23 When filing a dependency and neglect petition, remember that the dangerousness will continue if the perpetrator is continually angry, externalizes responsibility for the abuse, does not comply with the family service plan, threatens to use or uses weapons, abuses drugs/alcohol, threatens/attempts suicide, engages in stalking, uses strangulation, or is excessively jealous.
-It is crucial that perpetrators stop their abusive behavior, take responsibility for the abuse, and gain 2 24 an understanding of why they abuse in order for the adult victim and children to be safe.
-Until these criteria are met by the perpetrator and the perpetrator has successfully completed an offender treatment program, unsupervised visitation, family or couples counseling should not be contemplated or recommended by child welfare even if the couple is living together.
-2 Remember that good co-parenting requires cooperation and mutual support, a willingness to mak sacrifices, and putting the needs of children first.
-Some domestic violence perpetrators dominat their households, control their families, and insist that their own needs come first.
-While they ma love their children and display strengths as parents, these qualities of control and entitlement mus be addressed by child welfare.
-Monitor compliance by requiring reports from professionals an checking in with the adult victim.
-2 26 Domestic violence perpetrators ordered to domestic violence offender treatment cannot participate in any couples or family counseling with the adult victim until they have successfully completed their offender treatment.
+23 When filing a dependency and neglect petition, remember that the dangerousness will continue if the perpetrator is continually angry, externalizes responsibility for the abuse, does not comply with the family service plan, threatens to use or uses weapons, abuses drugs/alcohol, threatens/attempts suicide, engages in stalking, uses strangulation, or is excessively jealous.
+It is crucial that perpetrators stop their abusive behavior, take responsibility for the abuse, and gain 2 treatment program, unsupervised visitation, family or couples counseling should not be contemplated or recommended by child welfare even if the couple is living together.
+2 Remember that good co-parenting requires cooperation and mutual support, a willingness to make sacrifices, and putting the needs of children first.
+Some domestic violence perpetrators dominate their households, control their families, and insist that their own needs come first.
+While they may love their children and display strengths as parents, these qualities of control and entitlement must be addressed by child welfare.
+Monitor compliance by requiring reports from professionals and checking in with the adult victim.
+2 Domestic violence perpetrators ordered to domestic violence offender treatment cannot participate in any couples or family counseling with the adult victim until they have successfully completed their offender treatment.
 Further, the Domestic Violence Offender Management Board Child Welfare Committee identified that all department of human/social services core/treatment services can and must be done with the adult and perpetrator separately in order to be compliant with DVOMB standards while the perpetrator is in domestic violence offender treatment.
 When the perpetrator has successfully completed domestic violence offender treatment, he/she is no longer prohibited from participating in department of human/social services core/treatment services with the adult victim.
-2 27 As required by the DVOMB standards, perpetrators shall waive confidentiality as a condition of their evaluation, treatment, supervision, and case management when they sign the release of information forms.
+2 As required by the DVOMB standards, perpetrators shall waive confidentiality as a condition of their evaluation, treatment, supervision, and case management when they sign the release of information forms.
 Contact the perpetrator treatment provider in your community to be sure the release states that the caseworker will receive written reports on a regular basis from the treatment provider.
 Both the evaluation reports and the monthly perpetrator progress reports may be useful for child welfare case planning.